-There's nothing more satisfying than nabbing a high-quality and effective skincare product that also comes in at a fraction compared to products twice, triple, or even quadruple the cost.
-And yes, despite the fact we definitely hoard plenty of skin fare that undoubtedly makes our wallets cringe in disapproval, we're equally appreciative of the all-star drugstore picks our budgets love us for.
+There's nothing more satisfying than nabbing a high-quality and effective skincare product that also comes in at a fraction of the price of similar products.
+And yes, despite the fact we definitely hoard plenty of skin care that undoubtedly makes our wallets cringe in disapproval, we're equally appreciative of the all-star drugstore picks our budgets love us for.
 However, all that love and appreciation aside, strategically speaking, it's good to be on guard when selecting which products we're opting for at the drugstore and which ones we delegate for a splurge-worthy investment.

 “Look for Retinyl Palmitate (vitamin A) which is formed by retinol and palmitic acid," Frank suggests as an alternative option.
 "This combination is an antioxidant and good for the skin as well as cell turnover.
 Retinyl Palmitate is usually higher in concentration because the skin first has to convert it to retinol then retinoic acid in order for the skin to use it therefore this form is usually a higher concentration."